Faculty Biographies

 Daniel A. Salmon, PhD, Director of the Institute for Vaccine Safety, has training, research and practice interests in epidemiology and health policy.
 He has focused on post-licensure vaccine safety and the factors associated with parental decisions to vaccinate or not vaccinate their children.
 Dr. Salmon served as the Director of Vaccine Safety at the National Vaccine Program Office, where he was responsible for overseeing and coordinating federal vaccine safety activities.

 Dr. Salmon has conducted a broad range of studies examining the safety of vaccines, the rates of vaccine refusal, the reasons why parents refuse vaccines, the impact of health care providers and local and state policies on vaccine refusal and the individual and community risks of unvaccinated children.
 Dr. Salmon is widely published in the medical literature.
-Dr. Salmon is a professor in the Department of International Health where he also coordinates the PhD program in Global Disease Epidemiology and Control.
+Dr. Salmon is a professor in the Department of International Health.

 Staff photo

-Janesse Brewer, MPA, IVS Co-Director of Stakeholder and Community Engagement
+Janesse Brewer, MPA, Director of Stakeholder and Community Engagement

 Ms. Brewer has conducted strategic planning, policy dialogues, site-specific mediations, and public engagement processes at local, state, national and international levels.
 She has worked with ASTHO, NACCHO, HHS, CDC, health advocates and communities on the issue of vaccine safety and vaccinomics.